Lori2Lori/personal-website/content/2015-08-29-creating-object-from-a-file.md

 ---
-title : Creating object from a text date : 2015-08-29 description : How to manage different kind of data in a single markdown document, using Yaml Front Matter.
+title : Creating object from a text date : 2015-08-29 description : How to manage different kind of data in a single markdown document, using Yaml Front Matter
 ---

 Today I've discovered an amazing package [Yaml Front Matter](https://www.npmjs.com/package/yaml-front-matter), which can be used to manage different data in text.